-2. Understanding the Trait
+2. Understanding Sensitivity

 As an HSP myself, I am passionate about my work as a psychotherapist who specializes in the trait of high sensitivity and consider it a calling to help you thrive and live at your highest potential.

 explore all the HSP resources Below that will help you understand this trait & how to live well

 Explore all the blog posts about this trait

 Listen to Podcasts For Highly Sensitive People

 Watch Videos about High Sensitivity

 What is your Sensitivity Score?
 How sensitive are you?

 How do you Relieve Anxiety or high stress as an HSP?

 What does Sensory Overload feel like as an HSP?